almarklein/timetagger/docs/docs/index.md

 The [web API](webapi.md) provides a way to communicate with the TimeTagger server (either the one at timetagger.app, or one you host yourself).
 It allows you to query, create, and update time-records outside of the web interface.
-Any changes you make will be directly (the client syncs every 10s) visible in the web client.
+Any changes you make will be visible in the web client almost directly (the client syncs every 10s).

 This makes it possible to create alternative clients, like the [TimeTagger CLI](https://github.com/almarklein/timetagger_cli), or to automate the tracking of certain processes by writing a script.